Healthy Recipes Blog

 • I use quite a bit of garlic - a full tablespoon.
 If you're not a big fan of garlic, consider using just a teaspoon.

-• The parmesan cheese is salty and flavorful, adding a lot of flavor to this dish.
+• The Parmesan cheese is salty and flavorful, adding a lot of flavor to this dish.
 This is also why there's no need to add any salt.

 • You can keep the leftovers in an airtight container in the fridge for 3-4 days.
 Reheat them in the microwave at 50% power.
-You can also freeze the leftovers.
+You can also freeze the cooled leftovers.
 Thaw them overnight in the fridge.

 Nutrition per Serving